keyvank/tsp/src/1-compute.md

 A push-button becomes more interesting when its controlling input is electrical rather than mechanical.
 In this case, all of its inputs and outputs are of the same type, allowing you to connect the output of one push-button to the controlling input of another.

 Similarly, in the faucet example, you could design a special kind of faucet that opens with the force of water, rather than requiring a person to open it manually with their hands.
+In the picture below, when no water is present in the controlling pipe (the pipe in the middle), the spring will push the block down, preventing water from flowing from the left pipe to the right pipe.
+However, when water enters the controlling pipe, its pressure will push the block up, creating space for the water to flow from the left pipe to the right pipe.

 ![The flow of water coming from the controller input, opens up the gate and allows the water to flow from left to right](assets/faucet.png)